 Verdict: DeWalt

-Measured in decibels at 24 inches (approximately the distance from the tool to your ear when in use), it has a wide range.
-Both DeWalt and Hercules are above 100 dB(A) under load.
-The DeWalt's sound pressure level (SPL) of 104 dB(A) is twice that of the Hercules' 101 dB(A).
-Check out this article for more decibel details.
+Measured in decibels at a distance of 24 inches from the tool during use, both DeWalt and Hercules generate above 100 dB(A) under load.
+However, DeWalt produces a sound pressure level (SPL) of 104 dB(A), double that of Hercules’ 101 dB(A).
+For more details on decibel levels, please refer to this article.

 Verdict: Hercules